dimitry-ishenko-cpp/pgm-args/README.md

 ## Installation

-The recommended installation method is to add it as a sub-module into your project. :tada:
+The recommended installation method is to add **pgm::args** as a sub-module into your project. :tada:

 ```shell